Alps

 Planning a hiking weekend in the Bernese Oberland without a car

-SBB connections, PostBus tips, and why the journey by train is part of the experience.
+SBB connections, PostBus tips, and why the journey by train is part of the experience rather than an inconvenience.

 "The nature we love hiking through exists outside of us.
 We should travel accordingly."